 Economic policy is focusing on macro stabilization.
 To check inflationary pressures and support the rupiah, the central bank raised its policy rate from 5.75% to 7.5% between mid-June and mid-November 2013, and around where it is set to remain over an extended period.
 The authorities also tightened reserve requirements and macroprudential regulations last year to moderate credit expansion.
 In addition, the fiscal deficit is being kept around 2.5% of GDP, although greater-than-planned fuel subsides because of the delay in raising administered prices require offsetting spending restraint.

 The measures have lowered the current account deficit, assuaged market sentiment and stabilized the rupiah, but are also slowing economic growth.
-Growth eased to 5.8% in 2013 from 6.2% in 2012, while we project growth of 5% this year and 5.6% next year.
-The current account deficit moderated to around $4 billion in the first quarter of 2014 from a record high of $10 billion in the second quarter of last year due mainly to lower imports.
-While macro stabilization is set to take hold, the onus of advancing structural reforms will fall on the next government after presidential elections on July 9.
+Growth eased to 5.8% in 2013 from 6.2% in 2012, while we project growth of 5.2% this year and 5% next year.
+While macro stabilization is set to take hold, the onus of advancing structural reforms will fall on the government of newly elected President Joko Widodo of the PDI-P party.

 November 05, 2013